vkhuy/Mini_Project/README.md

 For Illumina read QC, use [fastp](https://github.com/OpenGene/fastp) to remove adapters and trim off low-quality bases.

 For ONT read QC, use [Filtlong](https://github.com/rrwick/Filtlong) to remove short reads to improve N50 and throw out the worst 10% of reads.
 After these QC steps, you should be left with an ONT read set with a much better N50 but still plenty of depth.
+Then it will visiualize ONT read QC with [FastQC](https://github.com/s-andrews/FastQC).

 ### 2. Assembly